Collider imprint of vector-like leptons in light of anomalous magnetic moment and neutrino data: Scan Results

 \section{Scan Results}

 After conducting a random scan across the parameter space of the model as defined in Table~\ref{tab:parameterscan}, we have identified 328 solutions that satisfy all bounds listed in Table~\ref{tab:constraints} along with restrictions on VLL masses and milder constraints originating from the anomalous magnetic moments of the muon and the electron to orient the scan towards the physics case studied.
 Many of these solutions hence exhibit significant deviations from the SM predictions for the anomalous magnetic moments of both the muon and the electron, potentially offering a pathway to reconciling theory with data.
 Specifically, these solutions feature $\Delta{a}_{\mu}$ values reaching up to $3\sigma$, as defined by Eq.~\eqref{muon-g-2}, and $\Delta{a}^{\rm Rb}_{e}$ values showing positive deviations of up to $2\sigma$, aligning with the results obtained from measurements carried out from Rubidium atoms and presented in Eq.~\eqref{electron-g-2}.
-However, none of the obtained solutions predicts a negative deviation for $a_e$, demonstrating that our model cannot account for the value of $a_e$ derived from measurements carried out on Cesium atoms.
+However, none of the obtained solutions predicts a negative deviation for $a_e$ such that our model cannot explain $a_e$ values as extracted from measurements of properties of Cesium atoms measurements.
 In the following, we investigate these findings in detail, first relative to the anomalous magnetic moments of the muon and the electron in section~\ref{subsec:g-2}, and next in the context of neutrino data in section~\ref{subsec:neutrinos}.
 Finally, we verify in section~\ref{subsec:oblique} that adding multiplets of VLLs to the theory does not impact electroweak precision tests.